 This study guide has been designed to bring together information about legal abbreviations.
 References to law reports or law journals use abbreviations for the name of the law report or journal.
 This guide provides a list of the most commonly used abbreviations to resources held in the UTS Library collection as well as links to more comprehensive lists of legal abbreviations.
 If you are still unable to locate your particular legal abbreviation, ask at the Research Help Desk at the UTS Library.

 The Library has a wide range of both electronic and print materials including books, journals and databases.
 Resources for sport marketing and sponsorship, sport public relations, sport venue management, sport event management, human resource management in sport, player management, and sport policy development.

 This study guide proves a selection of legal databases to which the Library subscribes.
 These databases contain Australian and international legal resources, including both primary and secondary materials.
 Each database is accompanied by a brief description of its scope to help you decide which database is right for your particular information need.
 If you need more assistance in selecting a database to meet your particular information need, enquire at the Research Help Desk of the UTS Library.

 This study guide has been designed to supplement the EndNote for Law classes run by the UTS Library.
 It provides information about the use of EndNote for law from creating your EndNote library and inserting EndNote references into a Word document, creating a bibliography and adding pinpoint references to your footnotes.
 This guide is not a substitute for attending an EndNote for Law class and UTS Library strongly suggests that you attend a class in order to be able to effectively use EndNote.

-Hi and welcome to the Language and Discourse guide, which is designed to help you find information for your assignments this semester.
+Hi and welcome to the Communicating Difference guide, which is designed to help you find information for your assignments this session.
 First a couple of things you'll find useful across all of your subjects:

 The Assignment survival kit will help you to manage your time and guide you through the basics of each stage of writing your assignments.